TheJacksonLaboratory/diachromatic/README.md

 ## Documentation

-The documentation of Diachromatic is available on `ReadTheDocs <https://diachromatic.readthedocs.io/en/latest/>`_.
+The documentation of Diachromatic is available on [ReadTheDocs](https://diachromatic.readthedocs.io/en/latest).
 You can also generate the documentation yourself with:

 	$ cd docs
 	$ make html